cying4/Neural-Network/Code/README.md

-# Deep-Learning
+# FinalProject-Group8
-The fold should contain all the codes.
+The fold should contain all the codes related to the models and the project.